kaijun123/SC1015-DSAI-Football-Stats-Analysis/README.md

 - Models that were tested were Random Forest Regressor, Support Vector Regressor, Gradient Boosting and Artificial Neural Network
 - Using these 2 collection of data, we trained each model to be able to predict a player's `Current Valuation`, based on the player's current stats.
 - Calcuated evaluation matrix's for each model such as RMSE, MAE and R^2
+- **Choice of Models:**
+  - **Random Forest Regressor:** Builds multiple decisions trees and combines their predictions to make more accurate predictions.
+Useful when dealing with high-dimensional datasets and non-linear relationships between variables.
+  - **Support Vector Regressor:** Finds a best-fit hyperplane that best represents the data points, with the goal of minimizing the error between the predicted and actual values.
+Useful when dealing with non-linear datasets
+  - **XGBoost (Gradient Boosting):** Builds decision trees sequentially such that each new decision tree created corrects mistakes made by the previous.
+Capable of handling complex, nonlinear relationships between variables.
+  - **Artificial Neural Network:** Makes use of multiple layers of neurons, with each neuron having an associated set of weights and biases.
+These weights and biases are updated for every batch of data fed in, via a technique known as backpropagation.
+- **Explanation for choice of models**:
+  - Since our dataset comprises of many different factors with yet unknown relationship with the player's `Current Valuation`, we deliberately chose models that are capable of dealing with the large number of factors and non-linear relationships.
+This is in comparison to using models that assume linear relationships, such as Linear Regression.
+  - In addition, the models were chosen as they function on different fundamental principles, to provide a range of different regressions paradigms.
+By using range of models, we hoped to be able to find the best performing one.

+### Anomaly_Detection
+- This segment contains code to identify the worst performing players within the team per season.
+- Data used is obtained from scraping [FbRef]('https://fbref.com/en/') and [Sofifa](https://sofifa.com/)
+- Using data from FbRef, we calculated the `Plus-Minus Per Min`.
+The formula is given as follows:
+`Plus-Minus Per Min = (Goals scored by own team - Goals scored by opponent team) / Playing Time per player`
+- Using the data from Sofifa, we obtained the `Player Ratings`, `Player Rankings`.
+- Using these 2 metrics, we trained our model using these 3 metrics: `Plus-Minus Per Min`, `Player Ratings` and `Player Rankings`, to identify the worst performing player in the team in a particular season.
+- **Models Used:**
+  - **Isolation Forrest:** Works by building a random forest of decision trees, where each tree isolates a small number of points from the rest of the data.
+Anomalies are identified as data points that require fewer partitions to be isolated.
+  - **One Class Support Vector Machine:** Finds a hyperplane that encloses as many normal data points as possible while excluding the rest of the data points.
+  During training, the model learns the parameters of the hyperplane using only normal data points.
+During testing, data points that fall outside the hyperplane are considered anomalous.
+Useful when dealing with high-dimensional data and when the anomalies are rare and difficult to detect using other methods.
+  - **SGD One Class Support Vector Machine:** A variant of the One Class SVM algorithm that uses stochastic gradient descent for training.
+Stochastic gradient descent increases the efficiency and scalability of model training by updating the model parameters based on a small random subset of the data.
+  - **Deep AutoEncoder:** A variant of the conventional ANN, which uses an encoder to reduce the the dimensionality of the data, and then reconstructs the original input from the lower dimensional data via a decoder.
+The neural network will be trained on normal data.
+When applied on anomalous data, it will face difficulties trying to reconstruct these data, and these anomalies can thus be separated by their higher reconstruction error.
+- **Explanation for choice of models**:
+  - In our particular context, we are trying to identify isolated anomalies in the Manchester United players' performance.
+These models chosen are suitable for use in determining isolated anomalies.

 ### Video Presentation
 - This folder contains our video presentation.